jackabox/2019.jackwhiting.co.uk/content/posts/2017-12-21-introduction-to-wordpress-plugin-development.md

 title: An Introduction to WordPress Plugin Development
 slug: introduction-to-wordpress-plugin-development
 date: 2017-12-21 00:00:00
-description: 'Plugins play a key part in how we handle WordPress builds and offer services to clients.
+summary: 'Plugins play a key part in how we handle WordPress builds and offer services to clients.
 This article involves a brief write up of how to get started building your own WordPress plugins.'
 categories:
   - WordPress
   - PHP